ohadravid/ohadravid.github.io/content/posts/2025-01-debugging-vit-and-tensorrt.md

 ![A screenshot from Netron comparing both versions's ONNX files](/2025-01-debugging-vit-and-tensorrt/attn_explicit_vs_attn_scaledot.png)

-This seems to trigger a bug in the TensorRT compiler, but doesn't tell us much beyond that.
+This seems to trigger a bug in the TensorRT compiler ([see the issue on GitHub](https://github.com/NVIDIA/TensorRT/issues/4333)), but doesn't tell us much beyond that.

+As a side note, while reviewing an earlier version of this article [izikgo](https://github.com/izikgo) pointed me to [this PR](https://github.com/bigscience-workshop/Megatron-DeepSpeed/pull/118), which seems to explain _why_ `F.scaled_dot_product` splits the multiplication factor like this - it is actually **more** numerically stable.

 Reading the documentation, one way to do this is to check if we are exporting an ONNX and only use the explicit version then, but that seems so ugly!
 There must be a better way.